fnando/root_domain/README.md

 # root_domain

 If you ever worked with domain validation, you probably needed to extract the root domain.
-This means that, given some hostname, remove subdomains from the original input, taking into account not only official Internet [TLDs](https://en.wikipedia.org/wiki/Top-level_domain), but.
-[SLDs](https://en.wikipedia.org/wiki/Second-level_domain) too.
+This means that, given some hostname, you must remove subdomains from the original input, taking into account not only official Internet [TLDs](https://en.wikipedia.org/wiki/Top-level_domain), but [SLDs](https://en.wikipedia.org/wiki/Second-level_domain) too.

 With root_domain, you can easily extract the root domain, expanding any input from punycode into ASCII entries.